 3. Add movement, sound and song

 Having a few good props always helps.
 If singing is your thing, no toddler can go past a rendition of The Wheels on the Bus or Old MacDonald.
-Some of the best-known nursery rhymes have already been given the sound effects treatment in this set of Whizzy Winders ‘button sound’ books (4-pack for $14.99).
+Some of the best-known nursery rhymes have already been given the sound effects treatment in My First Xylophone Book or My First Drum Kit Book ($16.99 each).

-For more sing-a-long options, but with a fairy tale theme, try these song books of 10 fairy tale sounds ($19.95 each) to help you remember all the words and actions.
+For more sing-a-long options, try these one of these single sound books ($9.99 each) to help you remember all the words and actions.